L1.9 Lottie’s ninth lesson on concepts

 “Oh!
 I didn’t see that coming.”

 “Only someone who admired Wittgenstein’s philosophy would say this.
 Wittgenstein spends more than one hundred paragraphs of his great book – the Philosophical Investigations – discussing what it is to follow a rule.
 One element of this concerns the worry that being able to follow a rule, for example adding 2 or making judgements of what is red, is an ability that one can demonstrate over time, into an indefinite future.
 But also, one can come to understand it in a flash.
 What sort of mental state could one get into in a flash but which would lead to making the correct judgements in the future?
 I hope you see the connection back to Fodor and Millikan.
 Causal mechanisms won’t do.
-But equally, any mental symbol, or formula or pictures won’t be enough on its own because you would also need to know how to apply or interpret it.
+But equally, any mental symbol, or formula or picture won’t be enough on its own because you would also need to know how to apply or interpret it.

 Wittgenstein concludes that understanding a rule is a basic – in the sense that nothing more fundamental can explain it – ability.
 ‘In the beginning was the act’ as he quotes from Goethe.